gjlp25/RC522_RFID_Pico/readme.md

 - `reset_leds()`: Turns off all LEDs.
 - `beep_buzzer(times, delay)`: Generates a beep sound with the specified number of times and delay.
-- `handle_authorized_card(card_id)`: Handles the logic for an authorized card, including lighting the green LED, beeping, and sending an MQTT message.
-- `handle_unauthorized_card(card_id)`: Handles the logic for an unauthorized card, including lighting the red LED, beeping, and sending an MQTT message.
+- `handle_card(card_id, authorized)`: Handles the logic for both authorized and unauthorized cards, including lighting the appropriate LED, beeping, and sending an MQTT message.

 ## `secrets.py` Overview